acdh-oeaw/metadata-editor/docs/store.md

 #### testLimit

-This function is designed to test the limit of the local storage with an accuracy of 1000 chars. this is to give the user a rough estimate of how many triples he will be able to store in the localStorage. after that he/she has to download the progress and readd it via the file upload functionality.
+This function is designed to test the limit of the local storage with an accuracy of 1000 chars. this is to give the user a rough estimate of how many quads he will be able to store in the localStorage. after that he/she has to download the progress and readd it via the file upload functionality.

 ##### functionality